 One of the most glaring examples of snowplowing is the recent college admissions scandal.
 As you’ve probably heard, some celebrity parents, as well as other wealthy moms and dads, cheated to get their kids into college.
 Some paid off college coaches to vouch for their child; others submitted SAT results that were taken by another person.

 While most of us can agree that this is misguided parenting, I suspect we’ve all over-helped our kids at certain points.
 We’ve all experienced occasions when our children’s stress became our stress too.
-It’s hard to hear that your son was picked last for a team in gym class, or that other girls chastised your daughter for her outfit.
+It’s hard to hear that your son was picked last for a team in gym class, or that other girls chastised your daughter for their outfit.
 It sometimes seems tempting to deal with adversity by taking an easier road.
 Remove the child from that ‘awful’ school or buy the trendy outfit.
-A parent spoke to me recently about her daughter not wanting to change in front of the other girls in gym class who were body shaming her.
-Instead of talking this through with her child, she wrote false excuses for her daughter to avoid gym.
-She didn’t want her child to deal with a situation that was stressful, and it caused her stress too.
+A parent spoke to me recently about their daughter not wanting to change in front of the other girls in gym class who were body shaming them.
+Instead of talking this through with their child, they wrote false excuses for their daughter to avoid gym.
+They didn’t want their child to deal with a situation that was stressful, and it caused them stress too.

 And sometimes we don’t want to see our kids fail.
 We call the child’s high school teacher about a bad grade, or we keep track of the college student’s exams and doctors’ appointments because it may be overwhelming for them.

 But, how can a child or teen learn how to navigate life’s obstacles if we keep taking them out of their way?